sdc-china/IDA-doc/_posts/2018-08-09-reference-faq.md

 5. FAQ: Could IDA WAR be deployed on the BPM WAS server?
     - Answer: NO. The BPM WAS server COULD be only used by BPM application if it's not a license WAS server.
 6. FAQ: Could we use IE to record testing?
-    - Answer: NO. the recording feature only supports on Chrome and Firefox.
+    - Answer: NO. the recording feature only supports on Chrome or Firefox.
 IE could be used to replay the recorded test case.
 Just need setup a Selenium server on Windows to run regression testing.
 6. FAQ: Could we import Selenium test projects to IDA?
     - Answer: NO.
 6. FAQ: Does IDA support BPM adv (BPEL) testing and static analysis?